mtevangelista7/BlazeFX/README.md

 - `Easing`: Select an easing function to control the animation's progression
 - `Duration`: Set the length of the animation
 - `Delay`: Add a delay before the animation starts
+- `RenderCompleteOnly`: Ensure the animation runs only after pre-rendering is complete.

 ## Contributing